brendanddev/brendans-website/README.md

 # Brendans Portfolio Website
-## By Brendan Dileo - v1.5.4
+## By Brendan Dileo - v2.0.0

 This is the source code for my personal portfolio website.
-The site showcases my work, projects, skills, and background as a developer/designer.
-It serves as a central place for visitors to learn more about me and view examples of what I’ve built.

 This portfolio is built using the following technologies: